tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Impostor<br>

-They can take secondhand kills but cannot kill like other Impostors.<br>
+They can perform secondhand kills but cannot kill like other Impostors.<br>
-Their direct kill is protected, but instead, the protected player kills another Crewmate first getting in kill range.<br>
+Their direct kill is protected, but instead, the protected player forcibly kills another player first getting in kill range.<br>

 ### SerialKiller

-Team : Impostor<br>
+Team : Impostors<br>
 Decision : Shapeshifter<br>

 SerialKiller has even shorter kill cooldown.<br>